Local-global questions for divisibility in commutative algebraic groups

 \section{Other related problems}

-In the literature there are various other classical problems and also recent ones linked to Problem \ref{prob1} and Problem \ref{prob2}.
+In the literature there are various classical problems and also recent ones somehow linked to Problem \ref{prob1} and Problem \ref{prob2}.
 We are going to recall briefly some of them.
-As already stated in Section \ref{sec1}, if the point $P$ in the statement of Problem 1 is the zero point in the group law of $\G$, then the question can be reformulated as follows: \emph{if $\G$ admits a $k_v$-rational torsion point of order $q$, for all but finitely many places $v\in M_k$, can we conclude that $G$ admits a $k$-rational torsion point of order $q$?} Thus, the local-global divisibility problem is related to the following questions about torsion points, reductions of torsion points or existence of isogenies in abelian varieties.
+As already observed in the introduction, if the point $P$ in the statement of Problem 1 is the zero point in the group law of $\G$ and we ask that neither $D$ nor $D_v$, for all but finitely many $v$, is the zero point itself, then the question can be reformulated as follows.

-As above, let $k$ be a number field and $M_k$ the set of places $v$ of $k$.
-We denote by $\FF_{v}$ the residue field of $v$.
+\begin{Question} If $\G$ admits a $k_v$-rational torsion point of order $q$, for all but finitely many places $v\in M_k$, can we conclude that $G$ admits a $k$-rational torsion point of order $q$? \end{Question}

+This is one of the reasons why the local-global divisibility problem is related to the following problems about torsion points, number fields generated by the coordinates of torsion points, existence of isogenies in abelian varieties, etc. Through all this section, we denote by ${{\mathfrak{p}}}_v$ the prime ideal associated to the valuation $v$ and by $\FF_{v}$ the residue field.